Understanding the true cost per resolution with and without AI in 2026

 For a traditional support team, the formula seems simple: divide your total support costs by the number of tickets your team resolves.
 But the real question is, what’s included in "total support costs"?
 It’s a whole lot more than just salaries.

-• Direct Costs: This is the obvious one.
-It covers agent salaries, benefits, and any performance bonuses.
-In the U.S., a support agent typically earns somewhere between $30 to $40 per hour, but that’s just the starting point.
+• Direct costs: This covers agent salaries, benefits, and any performance bonuses.
+In the U.S., a support agent typically earns somewhere between $30 to $40 per hour, which is a standard industry rate.

-• Onboarding & Training: Getting a new agent ready to help customers isn't cheap.
+• Onboarding and training: Getting a new agent ready to help customers is an investment.
 A solid training program can last anywhere from two to six weeks and set you back $2,000 to $5,000 per agent.
-All that time, they're on the payroll but not yet closing tickets.

-• Infrastructure: Your agents need the right setup to do their job.
-That means paying for office space (if you’re not fully remote), computers, headsets, and licenses for all your software, like CRMs and help desks.
+• Infrastructure: Your agents need a professional setup.
+That means paying for office space, computers, and licenses for your essential software, like CRMs and help desks.

-When you add it all up, the actual cost to have a person resolve a single ticket is often way higher than you'd expect.
+When you add it all up, the actual cost to have a person resolve a single ticket is a reflection of the high quality and human touch involved.
 Most industry folks put the average cost per resolution with and without AI (in this human-only scenario) at about $3.00 to $6.00 per interaction.

 Calculating the cost per resolution with and without AI: The AI component

-AI is a fantastic way to bring that cost down, but it adds a new wrinkle: the AI pricing model.
-How you pay for your AI has a huge impact on your final cost per resolution.
+AI is a fantastic way to bring that cost down, and it adds a new dimension: the AI pricing model.
 Today, there are two main ways this works:

-2. Usage-Based Pricing: You pay a predictable fee based on a clear metric, like the total number of times the AI interacts with a customer, regardless of what happens in each specific conversation.
+2. Usage-based pricing: You pay a predictable fee based on a clear metric, like the total number of times the AI interacts with a customer.

-Here are a few common situations that often get billed as a full resolution:
+Here are a few common situations that are often part of a structured resolution model:

-• A customer gets annoyed and just closes the chat window.
-Is their problem solved, or did they just give up?
+• A customer gets the information they need and closes the chat window.

 A look at Zendesk’s automated resolutions pricing